MicrosoftDocs/memdocs/sccm/core/servers/deploy/configure/deploy-and-manage-content.md

 ---
 title: "Deploy content"
 titleSuffix: "Configuration Manager"
-description: "After you install distribution points for System Center Configuration Manager, here's how you can begin to deploy content to them." ms.date: 10/06/2016 ms.prod: configuration-manager ms.technology: configmgr-other
+description: "After you install distribution points for Configuration Manager, here's how you can begin to deploy content to them." ms.date: 10/06/2016 ms.prod: configuration-manager ms.technology: configmgr-other